iza-institute-of-labor-economics/gettsim/docs/geps/gep-03.rst

 The general idea is to make the replication of the laws very obvious.
 If the law includes a table, we will have a dictionary with keys 0, 1, 2, ....
-If the law includes a formula, the formula should be included and its parameters reference.
+If the law includes a formula, the formula should be included and its parameters referenced.
 Etc..

 The following walks through several cases.